Am I Having A Miscarriage?

 There are a few clues to hone in on if you’re concerned about a miscarriage:

-Collectively with other major symptoms, this becomes a reason to contact your healthcare physician for more information or testing.
+Collectively with other major symptoms, this becomes a reason to contact your healthcare physician for more information or testing on miscarriages and pregnancy tests.
 Follow your intuition!

 Can I Take Pregnancy Tests?